kylbutlr/public-chat-app/README.md

 ### [Click here for a live preview](https://kylbutlr-chat-app.herokuapp.com/)

+**All messages will be publicly displayed (deleted daily)**.

-No e-mail required to register a new user.
-Or use the public test account (username: test, password: test).
+No e-mail required to register a new user, or feel free to use the public test account (username: test, password: test).

 ***